gpozzetti/dummy_user_model/README.md

 ### Description of the existing functionalities
  - localhost:5000/ serves a home page with a central title: Flask Login Example and a short description.
 Background color is green/blue.
 On right banner, a Home, a Profile, a Login, a Signup and a Logout links.

  - if not logged-in clicking the Profile button redirect to Login (/login)
-    * I could not test login function because the sign-up does not work
+    * After correcting the init_db bug, I could see that login directly redirect to the profile page.
+And here the Facebook was born :)

  - clicking the Sign Up button redirect to Sign Up (/signup)
     * a user is email, name, credentials
     * there is apparently an email validator
     * clicking on password field, frontend proposes a secured password, I can also type in myself, frontend does not check that my password is complex though...

  - clicking the Logout button redirect to Login page (through /logout)

- - My first SignUp attempt led to an error 500:
+ - my first SignUp attempt led to an error 500:
    "Internal Server Error
     The server encountered an internal error and was unable to complete your request.
 Either the server is overloaded or there is an error in the application"
+    * after solving the init_db bug, I could correctly sign-up an account
 ###

 ### Critics and room for improvements